ryanshoover/rollbar-php-wordpress/README.md

 5. Create new Pull Request

 ## Testing

-*Note:* Before you run `composer test`, make sure your mysql instance is running and the following are correct credentials:
-Test database: wordpress_test
-Test db username: root
-Test db password: ''
-Test db host: localhost
+*Note:* Before you run tests, provide test database credentials in `phpunit.env` and start your mysqld service.

 Tests are in `tests`.
 To run the tests: `composer test`